rust-lang/book/src/ch19-01-unsafe-rust.md

 that as the programmer, you’ll ensure the code inside an `unsafe` block will access memory in a valid way.

-People are fallible, and mistakes will happen, but by requiring these four unsafe operations to be inside blocks annotated with `unsafe` you’ll know that any errors related to memory safety must be within an `unsafe` block.
+People are fallible, and mistakes will happen, but by requiring these unsafe operations to be inside blocks annotated with `unsafe` you’ll know that any errors related to memory safety must be within an `unsafe` block.
 Keep `unsafe` blocks small; you’ll be thankful later when you investigate memory